rhysd/clever-f.vim/README.md

 Please set it to `1` in your vimrc to ignore case.

 ### Smart case

 `g:clever_f_smart_case` controls make smart case or not.
 If and only if you type an lower case character, clever-f.vim ignores case.
 Please set it to `1` in your vimrc to make smart case

+### Target character highlighting

+clever-f.vim highlights the target character you input in current line.
+The highlight is cleared automatically when the search ends.
+If you want to change the highlight group, set your favorite highlight group to `g:clever_f_mark_char_color`.

+### Timeout

+You can specify the timeout for `f`, `F`, `t` and `T` mappings.
+If the interval of these mappings is greater than the one you specified, clever-f.vim resets its state to make you input a new character.
+This feature is disabled by default.
+If you want to use this feature, set `g:clever_f_timeout_ms` to proper value.

 ### Migemo support